 • Background (+1 die size for each background element that’s beneficial, -1 for each that is harmful)

-• Home (Steppes, Desert, Coast, Forest)
+• Home (Steppe, Desert, Coast, Forest, Mountain, etc)

 • Former Profession (Farmer, Alchemist, Con Artist, Fisherman, etc)